rajeshkumarblr/myhn/README.md

 ![HN Station Screenshot](assets/screenshot.png)

 ## Why use this?
-Browser tabs are where productivity goes to die.

-**HN Station** isolates your reading list from your Gmail/Jira clutter.
-It treats Hacker News threads as "Contexts," not just tabs.
+Reading Hacker News often involves opening multiple tabs for articles and comments, which quickly clutters your main browser and gets mixed up with your work emails and Jira tickets.

+**HN Station** solves this by giving you a dedicated workspace for reading.
+It keeps your HN session separate from your daily work, organizes threads intelligently, and ensures you never lose your place—even if you restart your computer.

+## Design Philosophy
-* **No Electron**: Uses Qt6 WebEngine.
-RAM efficient.
+* **Lightweight**: Built with Python & Qt6 (WebEngine) instead of Electron, making it RAM efficient.
-* **No Tracking**: No Google login, no telemetry, no history syncing.
+* **Private**: No Google login, no telemetry, and no history syncing.
+Your reading habits stay local.
-* **Polite**: Built-in rate limiting and retry logic to respect HN's API.
+* **Polite**: Includes built-in rate limiting and retry logic to respect Hacker News' API.

 ## ⚡ Key Features

 ### 🚀 Smart "Dual Open"
 Right-click any story on the home page and select **"Open Article & Comments"**.
-* Opens the article immediately.
+* Opens the article immediately in a new tab.
-* Loads the HN comments in the background (delayed to prevent rate-limiting).
+* Loads the HN comments in the **background** (delayed by 1.5s to prevent rate-limiting).
 * **Auto-Grouping**: The Article and Comments share the same **Color Code** and are placed next to each other.

 ### 🎨 Visual Contexts
 Tabs are automatically color-coded by "Thread."
 * **Root Page**: Always 🍊 Orange.
 * **Threads**: Opening a link starts a new "Color Group."
 All child tabs (comments, external links) inherit that color.
-* Never lose track of which comments belong to which article again.
+* **Smart Icons**: Tabs show 📄 for articles and 💬 for discussion threads automatically.

 ### ⌨️ Vim-Style Navigation
 Navigate feeds without touching the mouse.